-The Patient Experience Team, via its process of inclusion and co research and design, will engage people with learning disabilities from the start and will build ownership and credibility into the programme of activity to ensure programmes of work that are valid to a range of people with a learning disability across key areas of NHS provision.
+The Patient Experience Team, via its process of inclusion and co research and design, will continue to engage people with learning disabilities and will build ownership and credibility into the programme of activity to ensure programmes of work that are valid to a range of people with a learning disability across key areas of NHS provision.
 This directly supports the work of the Learning Disability Programme Board and Transforming Care mandate commitment.

 The current projects within the Patient Experience Team are outlined below.
-If you would like further information on any of them please contact Sarah Wright, Improvement Support Manager.
+If you would like further information on any of them please contact ENGLAND.PEAdmin@nhs.uk.

 - Community services